-The Agreement on Climate Transformation 2015 (ACT 2015) consortium is a group of the world’s top climate experts from developing and developed countries that have come together to catalyze discussion and build momentum toward reaching a global climate agreement at the forthcoming UN Framework Convention on Climate Change (UNFCCC) summit in 2015.
-To do so the consortium has developed three potential propositions for what the agreement could look like which it will present in a series of workshops around the world, including in developed countries, major emerging economies, least developed countries, and small island developing states.
-These workshops will engage a wide range of stakeholders and decision makers and enable key government decision-makers, business and civil society leaders to understand the implications of various options and links to national priorities.
+The Agreement on Climate Transformation 2015 (ACT 2015) consortium is a group of the world’s top climate experts from developing and developed countries that has joined together to catalyze discussion and build momentum toward reaching a global climate agreement at the forthcoming UN Framework Convention on Climate Change (UNFCCC) summit in December 2015.
+Since early 2014, the ACT 2015 consortium has conducted in-depth research and global engagement with key stakeholders to explore the core elements of the Paris Agreement and identify options for addressing them in an ambitious and effective post-2020 regime.

 The consortium has conducted in-depth research and analysis on key aspects of the 2015 agreement and the key political challenges and opportunities posed in moving toward an outcome in Paris.

 To inform its analysis, the consortium presented options for the agreement, including three potential propositions for the overall structure of the agreement, in a series of workshops around the world.
 The workshops were held in a wide range of developed countries, major emerging economies, least developed countries, and small island developing States.
 In the workshops, the consortium engaged stakeholders and decision makers and enabled key government officials and business and civil society leaders to understand the implications of various options for the agreement and links to national priorities.